paceaux/methodius/README.md

 **Returns**
 `Map<string, Map>`
-A map of comparisons (intersection, disjunctiveUnions, etc) for a set of properties
+A map of property names and their comparisons (intersection, disjunctiveUnions, etc) for a set of properties